psycho-virtual/nexus-zkvm/HypernovaTreeFolding.md

 1. **Linearised** into a single LCCS object
 2. **Wrapped** inside the augmented step-circuit that HyperNova will feed to the next Nova recursion layer

-There is no running accumulator at this level; we always fold against the default zero instance $U_⊥$.
+There is no running accumulator at this level.
 Two distinct witnesses appear:
-- $w_{base}$ – satisfies the original CCS constraints
+- $w_{base}$ – satisfies the original CCS constraints that represents the circuit of the underlying base logic
 - $w_{aug}$ – satisfies the augmented R1CS circuit (contains $w_{base}$ plus all auxiliary data)

 For randomness we use a domain-separated random oracle $R: \{0,1\}^* \to \mathbb{F}$.